 Traditionally, phone calls made using a cellular connection come from your monthly allowance.
 The Wi-Fi calling feature is similar.
 Wi-Fi calls have no additional charge; it’s taken from your monthly voice plan.

-It’s a fantastic option for staff working abroad.
+It’s a fantastic option for employees that telecommute.
 You won’t pay sky-high international calling rates for making cross-border calls.
 You’re simply using data from your allowance to make international long-distance calls.
 Just for perspective, more than 100 million voice calls are made on WhatsApp every day.

 The best part?
-Experts predict that there will be 542 million hotspots all over the world by 2021.
-Those hotspots support Wi-Fi calls.
+Cisco predicts that by 2021, there will be 542 million wireless network hotspots all over the world that support Wi-Fi calls.

-To make a Wi-Fi call on your iPhone device, head to your Settings, and hit the Mobile Data option.
+To make a Wi-Fi call on your iPhone, head to your Settings, and hit the Mobile Data option.
 Here, you’ll see a section for Wi-Fi calling: